There’s nothing quite like the sinking feeling you experience when you realize a new hire isn’t going to work out.

 This approach “screens in” candidates who may have excellent skills but are hampered by a résumé that would never have made it past a robot or human reviewer.

-Types of pre-employment testing
+Types of pre-employment screening

 There are several types of pre-employment screening methods ranging from skills assessments to personality tests.
 While approaches to pre-employment screening can vary significantly, the shared aim is always to predict on-the-job success.